-Detailed compositional analyses of seeds harvested from MON87705 soybean, the isogenic control and a number of other commercial soybean varieties grown at different field sites, confirm that MON87705 contains the same five major fatty acids as found in conventional soybean, but in different proportions.
+Detailed compositional analyses of seeds harvested from MON87705 soybean, the isogenic control and a number of commercial soybean varieties grown at different field sites, demonstrate that MON87705 contains the same five major fatty acids as found in conventional soybean, but in different proportions.
 Oleic acid is significantly increased from approximately 23% in conventional soybean to around 76% of total fatty acids in MON87705 soybean.
 The levels of linoleic acid are significantly decreased from 53% total fatty acids to approximately 10% in MON87705.
-In addition the saturated fatty acids, palmitic and stearic acids, comprise 6% of fatty acids in MON87705 compared with 15% in conventional soybean.
-Smaller differences in other fatty acids were noted although the absolute levels were within the range established for commercial reference soybean varieties, or reported in the published literature.
+In addition the saturated fatty acids, palmitic and stearic acids, together comprise 6% of fatty acids in MON87705 compared with 15% in conventional soybean.
+Smaller differences in other fatty acids were within the range established for commercial reference soybean varieties, or in the published literature.